markazerdd/katacoda-scenarios-1/integrations-intro-od/integrations-intro-5/set-up-a-dashboard.md

 You should see the check on the dashboard start failing within 5 minutes.

-And with that: congratulations!
-You just went from zero to a dashboard powered by a functioning integration.
-Well done!
-Now's a good time for cake. 🍰
+You now have your integration successfully reporting to Datadog.

-Run `grademe`{{execute}} before moving on to mark this course as complete.
+Run `grademe`{{execute}} to mark this course as complete before moving on to the course wrap-up.